ONSdigital/survey-assist-api/docs/generic_classification.md

 4. **Error Handling**: Comprehensive error handling is implemented for both classification types.

+5. **Rephrasing**: SIC candidates are automatically rephrased using the `SICRephraseClient` when available.

 ## Testing

 Comprehensive tests have been added to verify: